Waynesville, Frog Level, & Lake Junaluska

 69407085_10157701115883885_7864220071143407616_n68679578_10157701116123885_3707251826710544384_n

-Honourable Mentions for food go to Mad Anthony’s, Frog Level Brewing, and to Sauced, where we only had drinks but spent the entire time gawking at the brick oven pizzas that all the other guests were eating.
+Sauced was a fun stop for drinks.
+Our bellies were full but we still spent the entire time gawking at the brick oven pizzas that all the other guests were eating.

-Sauced also has cool murals, beer taps for faucet handles, and lots of other interesting things to look at.
+Sauced has several cool murals, custom beer taps for faucet handles, and lots of other interesting things to see.

 Sauced8